jonlpersson/ed-latimore/site/_posts/2024-03-03-the-roots-of-online-hostility-why-is-twitter-so-toxic.md

   - Stoic-Street-Smarts-Newsletter
 description: >-
   There are a few reasons why social media tends to be so volatile, polarizing, and abrasive.
-If we ever want to solve a problem, we first have to recognize the problem.
-Today's newsletter covers why Twitter/X is so volatile and what to do for your own sanity.
+If we want to fix this, we first have to recognize the problem.
 image: /assets/images/drafts/toxictwitterbirds.jpg
 ---
 There are a few reasons why social media tends to be so volatile, polarizing, and abrasive.